 - The dining area of Rafting Tara is located in the open air, as well.

 - Taking the previous three points into consideration, I’d strongly advise you NOT to visit the camp in April-May unless you are a die-hard, cold-worshipping junkie.
 The temperatures in the bungalows were merely the same as those outside.
 Unless you want to brush your teeth while you shiver, go around the end of May as the sun will be more generous then.
 Besides, the rivers will be at full throttle at that time, as all the snow in the mountains will have melted by then.

 - I’d highly recommend using a private car.
-You will save time at the borders (if we could call the shed at the Bosnian side a border).
+You will save time at the borders (if we could call the shed on the Bosnian side a border).
 The guards are slow and ineffective.
 You might catch up some Free Wi-Fi, though.